March 31st, 2019 – You don’t have to visit the Big Easy to enjoy its legendary Cajun and Creole flavors. Enjoy a Mardi Gras cooking class at Abacus.

 Ever wonder why there is a baby in the traditional Mardi Gras King Cake? – Today, the baby symbolizes luck and prosperity to whoever finds it in his/her slice of cake.
 That person is also responsible for purchasing next year’s cake, or for throwing the next Mardi Gras party.
 In some traditions, the finder of the baby is designated “king” or “queen” for the evening.

-We won’t give away what Chef Chris Patrick has in store for you but sign up now, these classes book quickly.
+We won’t give away what our chefs have in store for you but sign up now, these classes book quickly.

 About the Dirty Dozen Cooking Class